AI-SDC/ACRO/README.md

 A graphical user interface ([SACRO-Viewer](https://github.com/AI-SDC/SACRO-Viewer)) supports human checkers by displaying the requested output and results of the checks in an immediately accessible format, highlighting identified issues, potential mitigation options, and tracking decisions made.

-Additional analytical programming languages used by researchers are supported by providing front-end packages that interface with the core ACRO Python back-end; for example, see the R wrapper package: [ACRO-R](https://github.com/AI-SDC/ACRO-R).
+Additional programming languages used by researchers are supported by providing front-end packages that interface with the core ACRO Python back-end; for example, see the R wrapper package: [ACRO-R](https://github.com/AI-SDC/ACRO-R).

 ![ACRO workflow and architecture schematic](docs/schematic.png)